 Lymphocytic Chorio-meningitis is a virus spread by breathing in contaminated dust, direct contact with rodents or their feces, and bite wounds.
 At first, the disease may be mistaken for the flu, with headaches, vomiting, and a high fever.
 However, this can lead to meningitis or more severe neurological problems.

 Salmonellosis is a bacterium spread by eating food or drinking water that is contaminated by rat feces.
-This disease is also well known to be caused by undercooked meat and eggs.
+This disease is also well known to be caused by undercooked eggs.
 Early signs include diarrhea, fever, and abdominal pain.
 Most individuals can overcome the disease with time, but more severe cases may require further medical attention and antibiotics.